 Achieve gender equality and empower all women and girls;

 Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all;

 Reduce inequality within and among countries;

 Make cities and human settlements inclusive, safe, resilient and sustainable;

 Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels.

 Main themes and sub-topics of MINEPS VI

-The Conference agenda is structured around three main themes, including specific sub-topics that will be further specified during the preparatory process:
+The Conference agenda was structured around three main themes, including specific sub-topics:

 Theme I: Developing a comprehensive vision of inclusive access for all, including